VersusCenter

 • Lower purchase price than comparable hybrid models

-• Simpler design with fewer complex components to maintain
+• Simpler maintenance with fewer specialized components

-• Extensive refueling infrastructure available everywhere
+• Established refueling infrastructure with gas stations widely available

 Cons